 Twitter is the best platform enabling you to announce and share information quickly via your mobile devices.
 News often breaks on it often before mainstream can media can announce/publish it.

 It’s even quite common for news anchors to quote the tweet handle of a politician or celebrity when delivering news these days.

 Launched as the first real (public) social media platform.
 It was designed to connect university/college peers.
 It has since grown to be the one source of finding your old flames, colleagues, family.

 Authorities and companies are known to have used it to find out criminals or veto job candidates.

-It was even allegedly used as a source for political campaigns and meddling with outcomes of a certain major presidential election.
+The platform was even allegedly used as a source for political campaigns and meddling with outcomes of a certain major presidential election.

-It has become a necessary tool for both, individuals and businesses and of course, celebrities (due to uptake by so-called celebrities like Kim Kardashian).
+It has become a necessary tool for both, individuals and businesses and of course, celebrities like Kim Kardashian.

-Running off Wifi or your mobile data, you can instantaneously share videos, links, and pictures.
+Running off Wi-Fi or your mobile data, you can instantaneously share videos, links, and pictures.

-This funniest thing is now we have people walking with more authority – with the title of WhatsApp group administrator.
+The funniest thing is how we now have people walking with more authority – with the title of “WhatsApp group admin”.

 This animated short video-making application is more for the youth but you can also use it for enterntainment.
 Snapchat is used mostly by celebrities like DJ Khaled – who is often viewed as its ‘ambassador’.
 He even owns shares in the company.